heholek/gtk3-docker/README.md

 ## Instructions

+Build image locally

+`docker build -t ubuntu-gtk3 .`
-`docker run --rm -p 8085:8085 chadmoon/gtk3-docker`
+`docker run --rm -p 8085:8085 ubuntu-gtk3`

 Open `http://localhost:8085`

-or build image locally

-`docker build -t gtk3-docker .`
-`docker run --rm -p 8085:8085 gtk3-docker`

 ## Description

-This container is based on arch linux.
+This container is based on ubuntu.
 It sets up the environment to use the BROADWAY html5 display for rendering applications.
 A small gtk3+ "launcher" application is used as the entrypoint.